 The TLFP was created by Congress.
 In general terms, the program requires you to teach for five consecutive, complete years at an eligible/low-income school, and your loan must have started before the end of your fifth year of teaching service.
 Teachers cannot obtain loan forgiveness on loans in default.
 You must first arrange repayment.
 You cannot obtain benefits under TLFP and AmeriCorps or Public Service Loan Forgiveness Program.
 The years of service for TLFP cannot be used for these other programs.
-Special education teachers are included for forgiveness program.
+Special education teachers are included in the forgiveness program.
 Teacher aides are not.
 You cannot be repaid for loan payments you have already made.
 Only outstanding balances and accrued interest are eligible for repayment.

 So how much of your loan can be forgiven?
 Up to $5,000 payment towards outstanding principal and accrued interest.
 In certain situations, you can qualify for a higher forgiveness amount.
 You may qualify for an additional $12,500 ($17,500 total) if you meet the “highly qualified” standard AND been either a math or science teacher OR a special education teacher.

-The PSLF is available to employees of the government (federal, state, local, or tribal) as well as most non-profit organizations (tax exempt/not-for-profit 501(c)(3) and not tax exempt/not-for-profit in certain qualifying services like emergency management, public libraries, public health, etc.).
+The PSLF is available to employees of the government (federal, state, local, or tribal) as well as most non-profit organizations (tax-exempt/not-for-profit 501(c)(3) and not tax-exempt/not-for-profit in certain qualifying services like emergency management, public libraries, public health, etc.).

 Under the PSLF, the federal Direct Loan is forgiven after 120 qualifying loan payments have been made under a qualifying repayment plan for anyone working full-time for a qualifying employer.

 For PSLF to be approved, the borrower must be making payments in an income-driven repayment plan (like we talked about above) in order to qualify.
 Making regular/standard payments on a loan will not count towards the 120 magic number.
 The payments must be made as a part of an income-driven plan.
 If this seems confusing, consider this.
 Before the government will forgive your loan, 120 monthly payments need to be made.
-120 payments equals ten years.
+120 payments equal ten years.
 Typical loan repayment would be done in ten years, and you would have nothing left to repay.
-Using an income-driven plan, extends the term and allows for some remaining balance to be forgiven.
+Using an income-driven plan extends the term and allows for some remaining balance to be forgiven.

 The world of student loan debt can be confusing.

 The key is understanding all your options.
 Be sure to stay organized.
 Know who your lenders are and how to get in touch with them.
 Stay on top of balances, payments, due dates, etc. Stick to a budget.
-Evaluate all the payment options–pay ahead when you can, investigate repayment options.
+Evaluate all the payment options–pay ahead when you can, and investigate repayment options.
 Most of all–don’t panic!
 Many, many people are in your shoes.
 Just take it one step at a time.